-The remuneration to be paid to Directors (see letter A) shall be in the form of an allowance for attendance at each Board of Directors' meeting, and of a fixed annual payment for the office of Director, payable to each Director (both Executive and Non-Executive Directors) and established, in accordance with the provisions of the law, by the Shareholders' Meeting.
+The remuneration to be paid to Directors (see letter A) shall be in the form of an allowance for attendance at each meeting of the Board of Directors and of a fixed annual payment for the office of Director, payable to each Director (both Executive and Non-Executive Directors) and approved, in accordance with the provisions of the law, by the General Meeting.

-The current annual remuneration for all Directors is:
+The current annual remuneration of all Directors is:

-- a fixed annual allowance of EUR 5,000.00; - an attendance fee of EUR 1,000.00 for each Board meeting they attend.
+- a fixed annual allowance of EUR 5,000.00; - a participation token of EUR 1,000.00 for each board meeting in which they participate in presence or by teleconference, except for written resolutions.

-The same is confirmed as policy for 2021.
+The same is confirmed as policy for 2022.

-Remuneration of Directors tasked with specific duties
+Remuneration of Directors with specific duties

-The compensation to be paid to Directors tasked with specific duties (letters B and C above) is quantified, at the proposal of the Remuneration and Nomination Committee, by the Board of Directors, taking into account the work actually required of each of them and any powers vested in addition to the compensation due to all Directors.
+The compensation to be paid to Directors with specific duties (letters B and D above) is determined, upon proposal of the Remuneration and Nomination Committee, taking into account the commitment actually required from each of them and any powers vested in addition to the compensation due to all Directors.